-Section 11.4. - Permitted permanent signs.
+Section 11.4.
+Permitted Permanent Signs

-Residential Districts and Residential Uses in Mixed-Use Districts.
+A. Residential Districts and Residential Uses in Mixed-Use Districts

-The following permanent signage is allowed in residential districts and for residential uses in mixeduse districts:
+The following permanent signage is allowed in residential districts and for residential uses in mixed-use districts:

 - 1. One wall sign with a maximum area of 6 square feet per dwelling unit. - 2.
-One neighborhood or subdivision entrance sign with a maximum area of 64 square feet and a maximum height of 10 feet per vehicle entrance; total sign area for each entrance may be divided between two signs. - B. Non-Residential Uses in Residential Districts.
+One neighborhood or subdivision entrance sign with a maximum area of 64 square feet and a maximum height of 10 feet per vehicle entrance; total sign area for each entrance may be divided between two signs.

+B. Non-Residential Uses in Residential Districts